- Buying Advice

 Pinball machines are some of the best-loved, most unique games room machines around.
 Often based on a pop culture theme, like a blockbuster movie franchise or a massive rock band, their complex playfields, interactive components, audio/visual displays and bright graphics make them firm favourites for collectors and gamers alike.

 When choosing a pinball, you’ll need to make a few decisions.
 Here we explain the things to think about.
+Digest the whole guide to gain expert knowledge on these fantastic machines, or use the quick links to jump to specific information you need.

 Should I Get a New Pinball?